Islandora/documentation/docs/technical-documentation/uploading-large-files.md

 max.upload.file.size.MB=2000
 # Maximum size of HTTP Request object.
 Must be equal to or larger than the value for max.upload.file.size.MB
 max.request.size.MB=2000
-# Maximum size of an uploaded size kept in memory.
+# Maximum size of an uploaded file kept in memory.
 Otherwise temporarily persisted to disk.
 max.in.memory.file.size.MB=4
 ```